 - A message contains a link tracked with ConversionLab

-- Link points to MailUp standard tracking server (for monitoring clicks by each user)
+- The link points to MailUp standard tracking server (for monitoring clicks by each user)

 - MailUp tracking server adds the tracking code of the web analytics system to this link

-- MailUp tracking server redirects the user who clicked on target side
+- MailUp tracking server redirects the user who clicked on the target side

 - Target site: the web analytics tracking system, records the conversion assigning it to its source (i.e. newsletter)